-Whether it is for retirement, emergency expenses, postsecondary education, or that an asset purchase, nearly half of American households are not saving adequately, and the saving rates are significantly worse for low-and moderate-income households than for the full population.
-Further, Social Security cannot serve as the primary source of retirement income, as it would be insufficient to meet household expenses.
-Despite the current low savings rates in the United States, evidence from various studies shows that people of all income levels can and will save if institutional supports are available and accessible.
-Therefore, it is imperative that policymakers strive to increase the savings rate of Americans by enacting legislation that aims to (1) automate good financial choices, (2) maximize "golden moments" to create more saving opportunities, (3) foster preparation for financial shocks, and (4) facilitate saving opportunities early in life.
-In laying out these four policy recommendations, I have cited examples that can build upon existing infrastructure while promoting saving and streamlining the savings process at minimal cost to the federal government.
+Whether for the purpose of retirement, emergency expenses, postsecondary education, or material assets, nearly half of American households are not saving adequately.
+Saving rates are significantly worse for lowand moderate-income households than for the full population60 due to both individual barriers and even more to institutional obstacles.

+Despite the current low savings rates in the United States, research evidence shows that people of all income levels can and will save if institutional supports are available and accessible.
+Therefore, it is imperative that policymakers strive to increase the savings rate of Americans by enacting legislation that aims to (1) automate good financial choices, (2) maximize "golden moments" to create more saving opportunities, (3) build unrestricted emergency savings, and (4) facilitate saving opportunities early in life.
+In laying out these four policy recommendations, I have cited examples that can feasibly build on existing infrastructure (such as tax forms) and thus promote savings through streamlined processes that are of minimal cost to taxpayers.